ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

                * Greedy
                * Two Pointers
                * **Recursion**
-                   * Being able to convert it to an iterative version
+                   * Being able to convert it to an iterative version and vice versa
                * Sorting
                    * QuickSort
                    * MergeSort